lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 "And the fourth down below, beneath all the docks."
   - "the pink boxes do not contain any prizes"
+  - "a prize is in a box marked by 'flame icon'" (green, is false)
+  - "the box containing allowance tokens is white" (green, is false)

 "The fifth key is held by a king on his throne."